-2020 PERFORMANCE MEASURE REPORT
+PERFORMANCE MEASURE

-IMPLEMENTATION OF SOLID WASTE MANAGEMENT PLAN (LSWMP) INCLUDING CONTINUOUS REVIEW AND APPLICATION OF NEW TECHNOLOGIES FOR ALL SYSTEMS, FACILITIES AND PROCESSES:
+IMPLEMENTATION OF LOCAL SOLID WASTE MANAGEMENT PLAN (LSWMP) INCLUDING CONTINUOUS REVIEW AND APPLICATION OF NEW TECHNOLOGIES FOR ALL SYSTEMS, FACILITIES AND PROCESSES:

-- Completed 1st full year of operation of the Authority's Source-Separated Organics Processing Facility [Food2Energy Facility]. - Processed over 3,290 tons of organic waste from local businesses and residents, - Supported waste reduction through NYS Product Stewardship Council. - > Completed 9th operational year of single stream Recycling Center in Utica. - > Continued to process over 42,000 tons of recyclables at Recycling Center. - > Achieved an overall recycling rate of 52% for Oneida and Herkimer Counties. - Continued operation of the Landfill Gas (LFG) to Electricity Facility, which utilizes two generators to convert LFG (methane) to electricity.
-The Facility represents a joint venture by the Authority and Waste Management Renewable Energy (WMRE) to provide green energy made from landfill gas to the market. - Installed 21 new gas collection wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which brings the total number of wells to 156. - > Completed design for expansion of landfill gas flare system. - Continued to safely and economically dispose and beneficially reuse over 381,647 tons of waste at RLF.
+- > In 2021, the Authority submitted the LSWMP biennial update and received an extension on the current LSWMP through 2024. - > Completed 2nd full year of operation of the Authority's Source-Separated Organics Processing Facility [Food2Energy Facility]. - > Installed a force main pipeline to convey processed organic waste to the Oneida County Water Pollution Control Plant's anaerobic digesters for electrical generation operations. - Processed over 3,820 tons of food waste from local businesses and residents. - Supported waste reduction through NYS Product Stewardship Council. - > Completed 10th operational year of single stream Recycling Center in Utica. - ➤ Continued to process over 43,000 tons of recyclables at Recycling Center. - Achieved an overall recycling rate of 51% for Oneida and Herkimer Counties.

-- Continued to process over 11,600 tons of green waste and converted it into marketable compost at Utica Compost Facility. - Continued to safely dispose of over 64,539 gallons of household hazardous waste received from over 14,368 area households at the HHW Facility. - > Recycled 583 tons of electronics and computers. - Continued implementation of a "Go Green" School Recycling Program that assists teachers, students, and staff on the value of recycling, conservation, and environmental stewardship. - Continued to achieve higher than projected waste densities at Regional Landfill through use of GPS technology and compaction equipment, extending the projected life of the Regional Landfill. - Continued organics (food waste) recovery programs in schools and colleges and continued to accept spent hops from FX Matt Brewery for composting.
+- > Continued operation of the Landfill Gas (LFG) to Electricity Facility, which utilizes two generators to convert LFG (methane) to electricity.
+The facility represents a joint venture by the Authority and Waste Management Renewable Energy (WMRE) to provide green energy made from landfill gas to the market. - Issued a final RFP to solicit a beneficial utilization option for regional biosolids. - Installed 20 new gas collection wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which brings the total number of wells to 174. - > Completed construction of Cell 4 at the Regional Landfill. - Completed construction of new landfill gas flare system. - > Issued a draft RFP to solicit proposals to beneficially utilize landfill gas currently destroyed by flaring. - > Continued to safely and economically dispose and beneficially reuse over 318,841 tons of waste at RLF. - Continued to process over 10,610 tons of green waste and converted it into marketable compost at the Green Waste Composting Facility in Utica. - > Continued to safely dispose of over 61,163 gallons of household hazardous waste received from over 14,276 area households at the HHW Facility. - Recycled 452 tons of electronics and computers. - > Continued implementation of a "Go Green" School Recycling Program that assists teachers, students, and staff on the value of recycling, conservation, and environmental stewardship. - Continued to achieve higher than projected waste densities at Regional Landfill through use of GPS technology and compaction equipment, extending the projected life of the Regional Landfill. - > Continued organics (food waste) recovery programs in schools and colleges and continued to accept spent hops from FX Matt Brewery for composting. - ➤ In 2021, the Authority completed a study to determine the Net Climate Benefit Factor of its operations, a figure that measures the climate benefit of the Authority's recycling, composting, energy and carbon sequestration operations divided by emissions released.